cartesi/rollups-examples/ml/README.md

 ![image](https://user-images.githubusercontent.com/4421825/152856704-c0c33c13-f695-4d43-bec3-9b6e6cfb9d07.png)

-We can see the calculation's payload result in the "payload" attribute.
-In this example, every input generates only one notice, so you can get the calculation result by checking the notices of an input by the index.
+We can see the prediction's payload result in the "payload" attribute.
+In this example, every input generates only one notice, so you can get the prediction result by checking the notices of an input by the index.

 We can also see the full array of notices with the GetEpochStatus query with the command below.